-EndNote citation management software is available on the library's public computers.
+EndNote citation management software is a great resource to help you save and organize your sources, and also allows you to easily create bibliographies with the Microsoft Word plugin.
 Students, faculty, and staff who wish to install the program at home can do so from the EndNote Download guide link provided below.
 The guide includes:

 Always verify output with the latest edition of official style manuals.